WarcraftPriests/bfa-shadow-priest/README.md

 3. After creating reports, run `python profiles.py [DA, LotV]` in the given directory you want to generate profiles for.
 4. After profiles are generated create `secrets.py` inside the root directory.
 Set `apiKey = XXX`
 5. By default if a file already exists in `results/` sim.py will skip it
-6. To run the sims use `python sim.py dir/ [--iterations X]` where `dir/` is the sim directory you want to sim
+6. To run the sims use `python sim.py dir/ [--iterations X, --weights, --talents [DA, LotV]]` where `dir/` is the sim directory you want to sim

 **IF YOU WANT TO STOP THE SCRIPT USE CTRL+Z**